 Asynchronous vs. Synchronous Communication

 On the other hand, synchronous communication happens when we speak with someone in person or when we connect with a colleague via Google Hangouts or Zoom video calls.
+It is useful for quick decisions, sensitive topics, or brainstorming sessions, but it can interrupt focus and overload calendars when overused.

 The Importance of Improving Asynchronous Communication in the Workplace